-- Ensure prompt medical attention by making appropriate calls to emergency numbers.
-Reassure the victim that help is on the way. - Assist victim to take ONLY THE DOSE OF MEDICATION PRESCRIBED FOR THE CONDITION. - Help patient to rest, sitting or lying in most comfortable position. - · Loosen victim collar, belt and other light clothing. - · Keep patient quiet but avoid physical restraint.
+- Ensure prompt medical attention by calling 911.
+Reassure the person that help is on the way. - Assist the person to take ONLY THE DOSE OF MEDICATION PRESCRIBED FOR THE CONDITION. - Help the person to rest, sitting or lying in most comfortable position. - Loosen the persons collar, belt and other light clothing. - · Keep the person quiet but avoid physical restraint.